release-project/devo/README.md

 You can then start the online visualisation from an Erlang node with the following command:
 ```
-deevo:start().
+devo:start().
 ```

-Then point your browser to the indicated URL to open the Deevo visualisation page.
+Then point your browser to the indicated URL to open the Devo visualisation page.

 To stop the application, type:
 ```
-deevo:stop().
+devo:stop().
 ```

 This is still a prototype.